-How do you make sure you getting paid properly for your design work?
-Joel Hughes of Jojet Ltd reveals the mistakes freelancers make and how to avoid them.
+How do you make sure you get paid for your design work?
+Joel Hughes reveals all.

 Well, that's maybe overstating it, but the truth is that I managed to learn from my mistakes and have the scars to prove it.
 And I'm hoping this article will help you as well.

 My company Jojet was set up in 2001 when I was a freelancer with agencies but it wasn't till about 2005 that I started to sidestep the agencies and deal with companies directly.
 This was when the fun began as I realised that, whilst I knew about the web and so on, dealing with business, pricing, negotiating, etc was a completely foreign land to me.

 So here I'm going to share with you some of the harsh lessons I learned.
 And while they took place within the world of web design, they apply equally to any creative endeavour where clients and pricing are involved...

 You don’t have to work with every client that comes along.
 Yes, in the early days this seems like a luxury, but bad clients are not good for your business.

 They'll be poor payers, difficult to work with and they'll hardly turn out to be great advocates for your services.
 They'll sap your energy and destroy your joy.
 Worst of all, they'll eat up valuable time which would be better spent with clients who appreciate you.

 Trust your gut.
 Sniff out the rotten apples early, spare yourself some pain and show them the door.

 In my agency/freeance days pricing was simple.
 My day rate was, say, £250 with the only grey area being what actually constitutes a 'day' (some agencies want you there 24 hours!).